midknight41/cooperate/README.md

 assert(repo.findById === undefined);
 assert(repo.deleteItem === undefined);
 ```
-If the object you are trying to compose have a uniform interface then there is also an option on the ```compose()``` method to make this easier.
+If the objects you are trying to compose have a uniform interface then there is also an option on the ```compose()``` method to make this easier.

 ```js
 import { compose } from "cooperate";